Niels-Bohr-Institute-XNS-StructBiophys/Marbles/README.md

 ```
 Once downloaded, open `makefile` and update the variables `GSL_LIB_PATH`, `GSL_INCLUDE_PATH`, `NLOPT_LIB_PATH` and `NLOPT_INCLUDE_PATH` by specifying the paths to GSL and NLOpt.
 If the two libraries are not installed on your system, refer to the previous section for a quick guide on how to install them.
 At this point, run `make` to compile the code.
 The code will not be installed, and it needs to be called from the `marbles` directory.

-## Run
+## Running Marbles
-To run the code, type in your console
+To know all the possible options of the code, type in your console
 ```
-python beads.py --help
+python marbles.py --help
 ```
-This command will show all the possible options and mandatory inputs:
+This command will prompt a list will all options and mandatory inputs:
 ```
   -h, --help            show this help message and exit --sequence_file SEQUENCE_FILE, -s SEQUENCE_FILE